Gamify-IT/docs/user-manuals/minigames/towercrush.md

 ![game end screenshot](assets/towercrush-end-screen.webp)
 When all questions are answered, you will be notified which team won.

+## Sounds

+In the overworld and each minigame, the player will hear different sounds.
+The player has an ability to control the volume of all sounds.
+You can read more about volume control here: [overworld volume control](../overworld/README.md)

+#### Background music

+The player hears themed background music when entering the game.

+#### Click sound

+In the minigame, the player will find some interactive buttons, such as the option to start or exit the game.
+When the player clicks on a button, they will hear a click sound.

+#### Sound when answer is pressed

+When the player clicks on any answer, the answer selection sound will play.

+#### Sound for end of minigame

+At the end of the game, a screen will appear telling the player which team has won, accompanied by a game over sound.

 ## Configuration

 The lecturer can configure the game with an arbitrary number of questions.